Eligibility and Terms

 Fellows are selected on the basis of past performance, future promise and, above all, leadership in some aspect of journalism.
 Great care goes into assembling classes of fellows that mix the type and size of news organizations as well as personality, geography and background.
 Typically, 12 Americans are joined by six international colleagues.

 Selection is determined by a committee of distinguished journalists and University of Michigan faculty.
-U.S. finalists are interviewed at Wallace House in April; U.S. fellowships are announced in early May.
+U.S. finalists are interviewed at Wallace House in April and announced in early May.

 To Get Started with the Application